barklyprotects/homebrew-barkly/README.md

 A detailed explanation of Brew file can be found [here](https://github.com/Homebrew/homebrew-bundle/blob/master/Readme.md).

+If you need a specific version of a Brew, add it to our [versions repo.](docs/homebrew_versions.md)

 ## Development
 When making any changes to homebrew-barkly, you must test using the below commands rather than `brew barkly` since this points directly to the git repo version of this tap.